-The academic year consists of two semesters; a fall semester of approximately 15 weeks and a spring semester of about the same length ending in early May.
-Summer courses start the Monday following spring commencement.
-The residential, face-to-face classes will be three weeks in length.
-Online courses will be six weeks in length starting on the Monday after spring commencement.
-Specialized courses such as internships and senior projects may extend the full summer semester.
-A maximum of 15 credits may be taken during the summer sessions.
-Summer sessions are optional.
-Courses are offered at the discretion of each academic department.
+The standard academic year consists of two semesters; a fall semester of approximately 15 weeks and a spring semester of about the same length ending in early May.
 All credits are computed on a semester basis, including the summer session courses.